alitskevich/arrmatura/README.md

     // called once on component done
     done(){
     }
-    // optional getter used to resolve specific template expression placeholder.
+    // optional getter used to resolve specific property value.
     // (If no getter specified, then just `this.src` used) getSrc(){
         return this.url.toString()